michaelsevilla/malacology-popper/paper/paper.md

 <!-- Background: Lua object interfaces -->

-Malacology adds new hooks to Ceph and a new Lua interface class for both the MDS and OSD.
+Malacology adds new hooks to Ceph and a new interface class for both the MDS and OSD that uses Lua [@ierusalimschy:lua15][@ierusalimschy:spe96].
 Our framework has added a mechanism for defining and running object and metadata balancer classes using Lua.
 Our Lua bindings expose functions and symbols both ways; the host program can call functions defined in Lua and the Lua scripts can call functions defined in native C++.
 These bindings are merged